Joseph K. Hill

-Joseph K. Hill’s work in the Kenton County Commonwealth’s Attorney Office primarily revolves around prosecuting Class D felony drug cases.
-Although he works on all types of drug cases, much of his workload is closely related to the heroin crisis affecting Kenton County and Northern Kentucky and the office’s H.E.A.R.T.
+Joseph K. Hill’s work in the Kenton County Commonwealth’s Attorney Office primarily revolves around general prosecution of Class C and D felony cases.
+Although he works on all types of cases, much of his early workload has been closely related to the heroin crisis affecting Kenton County and Northern Kentucky and the office’s H.E.A.R.T.
 (Heroin Expedited Addiction Recovery Treatment) program.

 A native of Fort Thomas, Hill attended Highlands High School and completed his undergraduate degree in 2013 at the University of Louisville, where he majored in political science and pre-law studies.
 Afterward, he attended the Salmon P. Chase College of Law at Northern Kentucky University, where he graduated with a law degree in May of 2016.

 Hill’s first experience with Rob Sanders’ office was in 2014, when he completed an internship in the office while attending law school.
 During this internship, Hill recognized the chemistry within Sanders’s office and the work his prosecution team was doing in the community and decided that he would like to be a part of that experience after he graduated.
 In May 2017, Hill was offered a full-time position as an Assistant Commonwealth’s Attorney.

 A sports competitor his whole life, Hill said that he enjoys the challenge of litigation and honing the skills needed to be an effective prosecutor.
 He enjoys most of the cases he works on because he believes that through his work he is making a positive impact in the community by helping people defeat their drug addictions and turn their lives around, rather than just locking them up.